ScottLogic/blog/_posts/2024-08-29-llms-dont-hallucinate.md

   truth and faithfulness are not goals, it's perfectly possible for it to produce false or unfaithful output purely by chance.
 - **It explains why LLMs often produce true and faithful output**, even if it is accidental.
-After all, the best way to sound like you know what you're talking about is to actually say true things!
+Plausible-sounding things, by their nature, have a good chance of being true.
 - **It correctly identifies false and unfaithful outputs as normal for an LLM**
-  - unlike 'hallucination'.
+  \- unlike 'hallucination'.

 Previously, we thought that an LLM reliably outputs true and faithful content, except when it occasionally hallucinates.
 Now, we recognise that an LLM in fact